-To better address substance abuse, UC Davis Health’s Department of Emergency Medicine is utilizing its Substance Use Navigator program, which began as a two-year pilot in August 2015.
-The program has positioned UC Davis Health as a leader in California and across the nation in addressing the opiate crisis.
+To better address addiction, the Department of Emergency Medicine at UC Davis Health has a Substance Use Navigator program, which began as a two-year pilot in August 2015.
+The program has positioned UC Davis Health as a leader in California and across the nation in addressing addiction.

-“Addiction is highly treatable and success rates are much better than other chronic illnesses,” explained Moulin.
+“Addiction is highly treatable and success rates are much better than other chronic illnesses,” explained Aimee Moulin, associate professor of emergency medicine and director of addiction medicine.
 “Unfortunately, often patients are only given behavioral interventions.
 But the best treatment is behavioral intervention combined with medications, just as we treat other diseases like diabetes or hypertension.”

-UC Davis Health’s Substance Use Navigator program identifies substance abuse-addicted patients in the emergency department.
-Providers then assign them to addiction specialists who start them on medications like buprenorphine, morphine or methadone.
-These significantly reduce withdrawal symptoms.
+UC Davis Health’s Substance Use Navigator program identifies patients with substance use disorders in the Emergency Department.
+Providers then assign them to addiction specialists who start them on medications, which significantly reduce withdrawal symptoms.
 Once stabilized, patients are then connected with one of the department's patient navigators.
-The navigators are certified drug and alcohol counselors who connects them with local rehabilitation programs and can customize treatment plans.
+The navigators are certified drug and alcohol counselors who connect them with local rehabilitation programs and can customize treatment plans.

-There are four certified drug and alcohol abuse counselors working in UC Davis Health’s Emergency Department as patient navigators.
-One of them is Tommie Trevino, who has been part of the program since its inception in 2015.
+There are four certified drug and alcohol counselors working in UC Davis Health’s Emergency Department as patient navigators.
+One of them is Tommie Trevino, who has been part of the program since its inception.

 As a patient navigator, I’m here to establish a relationship with them and give them hope.
 Once we have built that trust, we can guide them through accessing resources and provide a treatment plan with options to support their push to change.”

 Following Kathy's death, the Johnson family has generously given back to support the Substance Use Navigator program because they believe in the work the team is doing to help patients in their recovery journey.